 These are usable summaries of some of our adopted resolutions that reflect current issues and CFUW priorities.
-If you need more information on other resolutions that have been adopted over the years, or a more complete version of the ones included here, please see CFUW's Adopted Resolutions Book.
+If you need more information on other resolutions that have been adopted over the years, or a more complete version of the ones included here, please see CFUW Adopted Resolutions.